 Ellen is currently awaiting graduation from her MSc Sexual and Reproductive Health course with the Institute of Global Health and Development at Queen Margaret University, Scotland.
-As part of this degree, she is currently in the final stages of a research project into Sexual Wellbeing and Relationships Education for young adults.
+As part of this degree, she designed and conducted a research project designed around Sexual Wellbeing and Relationships Education for young adults.

 After completing her undergraduate degree in Drama Studies/Modern Irish at Trinity College Dublin and working in a variety of areas, she decided to pursue her interest in public health and health education.